 How to fix a ceiling with water damage

 Before you go about how to fix a ceiling with water damage, you’ll first need to address what caused the damage in the first place.
-Unless it’s an extreme plumbing problem such as a burst pipe, this isn’t always obvious, hence why in some cases water damage goes unnoticed for so long.
+Water can be the answer to the question why is my ceiling cracking, but unless it’s an extreme plumbing problem such as a burst pipe, water damage isn’t always obvious, hence why in some cases it goes unnoticed for so long.
 Only once you’ve established the issue – and resolved it – are you in a position to fix your water-damaged ceiling.

 More often than not, it's a good idea to replace the damaged or affected piece of drywall to maintain the integrity of your ceiling.
-You can do this by learning how to patch or hang drywall ceiling.
+You can do this by learning how to patch a drywall ceiling or hang drywall ceiling.